Photo: Wei Fuhai

 About the People’s Republic of China’s National Antarctic Program

-COMNAP Representative (MNAP): Chen Danhong, Deputy Director, CAA
+COMNAP Representative (MNAP): Weng Lixin, Director General, CAA

 China’s National Antarctic Program is led by Chinese Arctic and Antarctic Administration (CAA), which performs the function of organizing polar expeditions and administering polar affairs on behalf of the State Oceanic Administration (SOA), P. R. China, to which it is affiliated.
 The Polar Research Institute of China (PRIC), which is also a subsidiary body of SOA, undertakes to implement some specific scientific research programs, operate the Antarctic facilities and provide logistics support.

 China has established three Antarctic stations.
 They are the Great Wall Station, Zhongshan Station and Kunlun Station.
 The Great Wall Station, which was built in 1985, is located on King George Island of the Peninsula region of Antarctica.
 The station can accommodate 80 people in summer and 40 in winter.
 Zhongshan Station was built in 1989 in the Larsemann Hills area of East Antarctica.
 The summer capacity is 60 people, while capacity is 25 people in winter.
 On 27 January 2009, the Kunlun Station, China’s Antarctic inland station, was opened at Dome A and since then, operates only in summer.
 Its geographic location is ideal for scientific research in the study of glaciology and astronomy in particular.

 The icebreaker Xuelong is used for Antarctic research and resupply of the stations.
 It was ice strengthened in 1994 and equipped with advanced navigational equipment and science laboratories.
 A new icebreaker is now in the process of being designed.

 The State Oceanic Administration (SOA) is a government body responsible for leading Chinese polar expeditions and administering polar affairs, under which involves two subsidiary bodies.